cabforum/servercert/docs/BR.md

 Confirming the Applicant’s control over the IP Address by obtaining a Domain Name associated with the IP Address through a reverse-IP lookup on the IP Address and then verifying control over the FQDN using a method permitted under [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).

+CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
+To count as corroborating, a Network Perspective MUST observe the same FQDN as the Primary Network Perspective.

 ##### 3.2.2.5.4 Any Other Method

 Using any other method of confirmation, including variations of the methods defined in [Section 3.2.2.5](#3225-authentication-for-an-ip-address), provided that the CA maintains documented evidence that the method of confirmation establishes that the Applicant has control over the IP Address to at least the same level of assurance as the methods previously described in version 1.6.2 of these Requirements.